ARU-Bioinf-IBDS/assignment-H-osmart/2_fasta_gc_content/README.md

     * You can see how the script access the command line arguments and prints them out.
 Look at the source code [example_python_script](./example_python_script) to see how this is done.
+* Note that although it is possible to run Python files on the command line using `python filename.py` using scripts is good practice as it makes its clear which file is to be run and encourages development of good Command Line Interfaces (CLI) with sensible options and help messages.
 * Using [example_python_script](./example_python_script) as a template now write a script `fasta_highest_gc` to that reads a fasta file containing DNA sequences and reports which entry has the highest percentage GC content.
 This script should call the